 From time-to-time some taxpayers are selected for auditing.
 During an audit, the IRS examiner may propose certain changes to the return(s) as filed.
-If you don't agree with the proposed changes of the examining officer and the examination was made in an Internal Revenue Service office, you may request an immediate conference with a supervisor and explain your position.
+If you don't agree with the proposed changes of the examining officer and the examination was made in an Internal Revenue Service office, you may request an immediate conference with a supervisor and explain your Position.

 Except in an unusual circumstance, such a conference will be granted.
 If an agreement is reached at this conference, your case will be closed.
 If agreement is not reached at this conference, or if the unagreed examination was made outside of an Internal Revenue office, you will receive: (1) copy of the examination report explaining proposed adjustments, and (2) a transmittal letter detailing the further appeals available to you and giving you 30 days to respond.
 The "Technical and Miscellaneous Revenue Act of 1988", the "1996 Taxpayer Bill of Rights 2" (P.L.
-104-168), and the IRS Restructuring and Reform Act of 1998 (P.L.
-105-206) provide many safeguards against I.R.S. abuses of tax collection procedures.
+104-168), the IRS Restructuring and Reform Act of 1998 (P.L.
+105-206), and the Taxpayer First Act of 2019 (P.L.
+116-25) provide many safeguards against I.R.S. abuses of tax collection procedures.

 See your tax advisor for details.